Welcome to your first steps at studying with us at BGU.

 The School Direct Training Programme is school-embedded Initial Teacher Training (ITT) in Primary and Secondary schools across England.
 All of BGU’s School Direct places will lead to both a full PGCE award and Qualified Teacher Status.

 There are many routes to becoming a teacher, so please make sure you know exactly which one you want before applying.
-Our Admissions Team can help with any questions if you’re unsure.
+Our Enquiries Team can help with any questions if you’re unsure.

 Our Masters courses are designed to build upon your undergraduate study and fully enhance your subject knowledge in specific areas.
 Our long-running MA courses in Education, Community Archaeology and Heritage Education are well established and offer opportunities for enhancement in well-defined subject areas.
 These have recently been joined by courses in English Literature, History, Theology and Health & Social Care Leadership, ensuring you have a wide range of options to choose from.